Dynamics of spinning test bodies in the Schwarzschild space-time: reduction and circular orbits: Introduction

-In addition, we numerically construct a Poincar\'{e} map.
-In the map, as the energy of the body increases, one can observe two pitchfork bifurcations that follow one after the other: supercritical and subcritical.
+In this paper we numerically construct a Poincar\'{e} map.
+It agrees with the map from Refs. \cite{Suzuki1997, Zelenka2020}, which was constructed after numerical integration of the original MPD equations.
+It is shown that, as the energy of the body increases, two pitchfork bifurcations (a supercritical and a subcritical one) following one after the other can be observed in the Poincar\'{e} map.
 This gives rise to five fixed points or five periodic solutions of the reduced system in the Poincar\'{e} map.
-In addition, we construct separatrices for the unstable fixed points of the Poincar\'{e} map which intersect each other transversely.
-To numerically construct the separatrices, we use the algorithm suggested in Ref. \cite{LiUnstable}.
+In addition, we construct stable and unstable branches of the asymptotic manifolds for the unstable fixed points of the Poincar\'{e} map which intersect each other transversely.
+To numerically construct the asymptotic manifolds, we use the algorithm suggested in Ref. \cite{LiUnstable}.

-We also note that the Poisson bracket for the reduced system obtained is degenerate since it has two Casimir functions.
-To search for fixed points and numerically integrate this system, it is more convenient not to introduce canonical coordinates on a symplectic leaf since in these redundant coordinates the reduced equations of motion admit an algebraic form (i.e., they do not contain different trigonometric functions).
-Previously, the use of such redundant variables turned out to be useful in searching for various special cases of an additional integral or an invariant manifold in the equations of classical rigid body dynamics \cite{BorisovMamaev2018}.
-The search for such cases for the reduced system obtained in this paper remains an interesting topic.
+The fixed points of the reduced system describe a motion where the trajectory of the body in space is a circle which has the radial coordinate $r={\rm const}$ and the angle $\theta={\rm const}$ (generally speaking, $\theta \neq \dfrac{\pi}{2}$ is possible).
+Throughout this paper, such trajectories will be called {\it circular orbits}.
+Previously, circular orbits in which the total angular momentum is parallel to the angular momentum of the body were analyzed in Refs. \cite{Suzuki1998, Jefremov2015, Hackmann2014}.
+In this paper we find new circular orbits in which the total angular momentum is not parallel to the angular momentum of the body.
+We will call the orbits from the first case {\it symmetric} (they lie on the line of fixed symmetry points), and those from the second case, {\it asymmetric}.
+For values of the total angular momentum of the test body that corresponds to neutron stars or black holes, these asymmetric circular orbits turn out to be unstable.

+For the geodesics of a Schwarzschild metric that are circular orbits, the dimensionless radial coordinate expressed in units of the mass of a black hole changes \cite{chandrasekhar1998mathematical} in the interval $r\in(3,+\infty)$.
+For the MPD equations, the spin-orbital interaction causes the circular orbits to move closer to the event horizon \cite{Suzuki1997, Jefremov2015}.
+However, for the MPD equations the velocity $u^\alpha$ can fall outside the light cone (i.e., it can become space-like or isotropic).
+In this case, the pole-dipole approximation is obviously violated, and the trajectory becomes nonphysical \cite{Semerak1, HojmanHojman}.
+For symmetric circular orbits, this is observed as the circular orbits approach the event horizon in region $r<3$.
+For asymmetric circular orbits, it turns out that $r \geqslant 3 $ and the velocity $u^\alpha$ is a time-like vector (see Section \ref{nonsymmetricOrbit}).